Amadox/foxhole_wnnbot/README.md

 npm install
 ```

+### Configuration

-The Bot will need it's own Discord Account (not an official Bot Account).
-Make sure to enter the Auth Token of that account here:
+The Bot will need it's own Discord account (not an official bot account).
+Make sure to enter the auth token of that account here:
 ```bash
 cp auth.json.example auth.json
 vi auth.json